 How long it takes you to learn new skills and develop your homestead will depend on many things.
 Did you grow up doing this stuff?
 Do you have a spouse who is helping you?
 Do you have young kids?
 Do you have a full-time job?

-Any new homesteader knows that using new skills takes twice as long as you hoped it would!
+Any new homesteader knows that learning and using new skills takes twice as long as you hoped it would!
 Suddenly it’s dark outside, you’ve spent all day trying to figure out a new canning recipe, you’re covered in sticky, sugary goo, and the results are still up in the air.

 #1: Give Them a Good Home

 Caring homesteaders have a well-designed coop that is predator-proof, easy to collect eggs from, and easy to clean.
 They researched bedding materials and have made an educated decision.
-They have a properly-sized chicken run and/or monitor free-ranging.
+They have a properly-sized chicken run and/or closely monitor free-ranging.
 They have the best feeders and waterers.

-They get the most nutritious feed, and share veggies and weeds that were destined for the compost with the chickens.
-They check for indicators of chickens’ health and happiness.
+They get the most nutritious feed, and share fresh veggies and weeds that were destined for the compost with the chickens.
+They check for indicators of health and happiness.
 They already have a plan in place to deal with the chickens’ end of life.

 Speaking of Life and Death

-On the flip side, and this goes especially for the urban chicken-keeping movement, I hear stories all the time about well-meaning folks who aren’t able to hack the additional responsibility in their lives, and the animals are the ones to suffer.
+On the flip side–and this goes especially for the urban chicken-keeping movement–I hear stories all the time about well-meaning folks who aren’t able to hack the additional responsibility in their lives, and the animals are the ones to suffer.

-I’ve heard of new owners who didn’t do their research and build a predator-proof coop.
+I’ve heard of new owners who didn’t do their research to build a predator-proof coop.
 Perhaps the new owners are too busy to collect eggs, let the chickens into the run, feed and water them regularly, or manage their comfort level in extreme weather.

 Accidents happen to all responsible chicken owners, but the truth is, much like bringing home a dog or cat from the local animal shelter, overwhelmed new homesteaders aren’t always prepared and in the end it’s the animals that suffer, sometimes with their lives.